-Defective Drug Pharmaceutical Attorney — Foley & Small
+Defective Drug Pharmaceutical Attorney — Foley & Murphy

-Foley & Small has handled defective pharmaceutical and drug claims in state and federal court and nationwide claims as part of the multi-district litigation claim process.
-If you or a family member has been injured due to the use of a pharmaceutical or drug be sure to contact Foley & Small.
+Foley & Murphy has handled defective pharmaceutical and drug claims in state and federal court and nationwide claims as part of the multi-district litigation claim process.
+If you or a family member has been injured due to the use of a pharmaceutical or drug be sure to contact Foley & Murphy.

 Below is information on the FDA pharmaceutical approval process and what occurs when a drug is recalled for being found defective.

 Modern medicines can save lives and improve the quality of life.
 While most drugs are safe and effective, some are not.
 Each year thousands are injured and some die due to a drug that proves defective or is found to have injurious adverse side effects.

 Drug manufacturers have an obligation to provide safe and reliable products that work as advertised.
 Even when they do work, there may be dangerous side effects and other risks that must be disclosed.
 The law requires that manufacturers disclose known issues about side effects or other risks associated with the use of their drugs.